JGCRI/gcam-core/README.md

 # Global Change Analysis Model (GCAM)

-The Joint Global Change Research Institute (JGCRI) of the Pacific Northewest National Laboratory (PNNL) is the home and primary development institution for GCAM, a multisector tool for exploring consequences of and responses to global change.
+The Joint Global Change Research Institute (JGCRI) of the Pacific Northwest National Laboratory (PNNL) is the home and primary development institution for GCAM, a multisector tool for exploring consequences of and responses to global change.
 Climate change is a global issue that impacts all regions of the world and all sectors of